OpenEvalProject/evals/manuscripts/elife-32965/v3/manuscript.md

 For correlation analysis of GFP fluorescence intensity with GFP mRNA, beta-cells from 3 mpf Tg(ins:mCherry);Tg(NF-kB:GFP) animals were dissociated as described above.
 Single beta-cells were sorted into 96-well plates using the index sort function of Aria II.
 This allowed us to record the GFP fluorescence intensity of each sorted beta-cell.
 Single-cell RT-qPCR was performed on the FAC-sorted cells for GFP and b-actin1 mRNA as described above.

-## Analysis of single-cell RT-qPCR data
+### Analysis of single-cell RT-qPCR data

 Single-cell RT-qPCR data was obtained from Fluidigm as Ct values of gene expression per cell.
 The Fluidigm assay performs 40 cycles of amplification.
 If the fluorescence signal from RT-qPCR does not cross threshold after 40 cycles, then the gene is considered to be ‘not detected’, and set as Ct = 40 (McDavid et al., 2013).
 A gene was classified as ‘detected’ for the value of Ct <40 in a given cell (McDavid et al., 2013).
 Pre-analysis cleanup of the RT-qPCR data was performed by removing cells with undetected values (Ct = 40) for the house keeping genes b-actin1, ef1α or rpl13α.
-For the beta-cells from 3 mpf and 1 ypf animals, the proportion of cells with detectable candidate gene expression was calculated as:Percentage of cells expressing a candidate gene = cells with Ct<40 for the candidate geneTotal cells×100
+For the beta-cells from 3 mpf and 1 ypf animals, the proportion of cells with detectable candidate gene expression was calculated as:

+$$
+Percentage of cells expressing a candidate gene = \frac{cells with Ct<40 for the candidate gene}{Total cells}\times100
+$$

 Significance testing for differences in proportion of cells with detectable gene expression was performed using Pearson’s Chi-Square test.
 The Ct values were -log10 transformed for representation purpose, such that -log10(40)~−1.6 is considered undetectable gene expression level.

-## Statistical analysis
+### Statistical analysis

 No statistical methods were used to predetermine sample size.
 The experiments were not blinded.
 Graphs were plotted using R. Statistical analysis was performed using R and Microsoft Excel.
 Values were compared using unpaired Students t-test or ANOVA as indicated for each experiment. p-Values of <0.05 were considered statistically significant.
 Data are expressed as mean ±standard deviation (SD) unless otherwise specified.

-## Source data
+### Source data

 The raw files and raw count table from deep sequencing can be accessed at GEO with accession number GSE106938.